 Nicki Chapman is an accomplished TV presenter and broadcaster, inspirational speaker as well as a fully qualified personal and professional coach.
 She currently hosts Wanted Down Under, Escape To The Country and its spin-off, I Escaped To The Country for BBC1 which has been sold to over 110 countries worldwide, including Netflix.
-She has been a mainstay of the BBC presenting team at The RHS Chelsea Flower Show from 2006 and also frequently guests on Channel Four’s Countdown Dictionary Corner and as a newspaper reviewer for Sky News.
+She has been a mainstay of the BBC presenting team at The RHS Chelsea Flower Show since 2006 broadcasting live and also frequently guests on Channel Four’s Countdown Dictionary Corner and as a newspaper reviewer for Sky News.

-Nicki is a regular presenter for BBC Radio 2, regularly sitting in for Vanessa Feltz on the Early Breakfast Show helping millions of listeners start their day.
-Her first documentary for the station, The Fuller Picture, about the life and career of Simon Fuller, was broadcast in three parts to critical acclaim and she also hosted the recent “Here We Come – The Monkees at 50”.
+Nicki is a regular presenter for BBC Radio 2, sitting in for Vanessa Feltz on the Early Breakfast Show helping millions of listeners start their day.
+Her first documentary for the station, The Fuller Picture, about the life and career of music mogul and entrepreneur Simon Fuller, was broadcast in three parts to critical acclaim and she also hosted the recent “Here We Come – The Monkees at 50”.

-She has recently been a presenter on two new documentary programmes for BBC Television, the Dave Myers’ hosted Operation People Power which aired in December 2016, and Britain’s Home Truths and Holding Back The Years which transmits in 2018.
+She has recently been a presenter on three new documentary programmes for BBC Television, the Dave Myers’ hosted Operation People Power, Britain’s Home Truths and Holding Back The Years which transmits in 2018.

 On top of her television and radio duties Nicki is a much sought after event host and speaker.
 She is also a qualified coach offering empowerment and advisory skills to celebrities, individuals and corporate businesses alike.